 The importance of dry clothes

 It’s good to keep a set of thermals and your sleeping bag protected in a dry sack or similar, so they stay dry no matter what.
-This is important as a last resort if all your other gear gets soaked and you have to bunker down in a tent for the night.
+If all your other gear gets soaked, this becomes a valuable asset when you have to bunker down in a tent for the night.

 Nothing quite matches the displeasure of a beautiful sunny day turning to rain, and then having a soggy night’s sleep because of a forgotten sleeping bag that sat unprotected in the bottom of a rucksack.